 Starting off the list with carnitine is deserving, as it is one of the most effective non-stim fat burners you have at your disposal.
 Carnitine is a naturally occurring amino acid in the form L-carnitine, but it can also be found in acetyl-L-carnitine supplemental form as well.

-Under normal circumstances, the utilization of these fatty acids is not substantial.
-However, under the influence of carnitine this can be increased.
+So what is it that makes carnitine so useful for weight loss?
+Its ability to help shuttle fatty acids into the mitochondria[i]carnitine this can be increased.
 Coupled with a low carbohydrate diet it can help you dig into stored body fat.

 Alpha Lipoic Acid